Jim Norman (musician): Early life

-US Court of Appeals Second Circuit Decision

-Norman, convicted of conspiracy to commit wire fraud, appealed his sentence based on procedural errors.
-The court concluded that the district court painstakingly calculated the Guidelines-recommended range of imprisonment, finding that the factual components of its calculations were supported by at least a preponderance of the evidence.
-The court rejected the defendant's claims of procedural error that the district court improperly calculated his Guidelines offense level by inconsistently crediting parts of his trial testimony and that the district court improperly made findings as to loss amount, number of victims, role, and intent to obstruct justice.
-Further, the court concluded that Norman's 240-month term of imprisonment was substantively reasonable.
-Because the court found all of the defendant's claims to be without merit, the court affirmed the judgment.

 Musical career

 During the 1980s and 1990s, Norman worked with the likes of Paul Shaffer, Carole Pope, Domenic Troiano, Jimmy Smith, Oliver Lake, Salome Bey, Oliver Schroer, and Tiger Okoshi.
 In addition to performing at New York City's infamous Knitting Factory, a recent concert produced by Thrum Records was aired on Bravo.

-Norman is a student of t'ai chi, yoga, reiki, tao, meditation and breathing exercises and incorporates their philosophies into his musical compositions and singular drumming technique, which he refers to as "thrumming".
+Norman is a student of tai chi, yoga, reiki, tao, meditation and breathing exercises and incorporates their philosophies into his musical compositions and singular drumming technique, which he refers to as "thrumming".